• Skip to primary navigation

 • Boil 16 oz (1 lb) gnocchi according to package directions.

 • While gnocchi is cooking, heat cast iron skillet over medium heat.
-Add ¼ c chopped meat (pancetta, chopped hard salami, ham) to hot cast iron skillet.
+Add ¼ cup chopped meat (pancetta, chopped hard salami, ham) to hot cast iron skillet.
 Cook until browned, about 3-4 minutes. (if using chopped ham, add 1 teaspoon oil to pan).

 • When gnocchi has been floating for 30 seconds, drain water.
 Save 1 cup of remaining gnocchi water, and set aside.
 Add cooked gnocchi to meat in the cast iron skillet.
 Spread gnocchi out into a single layer on pan.
 Cook for 2-3 minutes, or until gnocchi is browned on at least one side.

 • Once one side is crispy and browned, remove from heat then add egg mixture.
 Mix gnocchi and egg mixture until well incorporated.
-Add pasta water ¼ cup at a time to thin out the sauce.
+Add gnocchi water ¼ cup at a time to thin out the sauce.
 Return to low heat, simmer until sauce is desired thickness.

 • Serve immediately, garnish with parmesan cheese and freshly ground black pepper.